edwingeng/doublejump/README.md

 # Overview
-This is a variation of the Google's jump consistent hash.
-It overcomes the shortcoming of not being able to remove nodes of the original implementation at the price of not being so consistent under some circumstances.
+This is a revamped Google's jump consistent hash.
+It overcomes the shortcoming of the original implementation - not being able to remove nodes.

 # Benchmark
 ```